 "It's a combination of product enhancements we released in 2011, more growth in international sales, increased penetration into the open systems market, and the market's heightened interest in finding data security solutions -- thanks to some well-publicized corporate data breaches," Pick said.

-Bob Luebbe, president and chief architect, says Linoma Software's foundation has always been its dedication to extensive research and development, and its commitment to customer support.
+Bob Luebbe, president and chief architect, says Linoma Software's [now HelpSystems] foundation has always been its dedication to extensive research and development, and its commitment to customer support.